 - the document must be kept in good condition and not folded as the document will be permanently archived

 You can get married in civil or religious ceremony.
 2 witnesses are required to sign the marriage document.
 You will be issued a statement of marriage, once its officiated.
 After the wedding, you will have to apply for a marriage certificate.

 Here is the link to the Service Alberta website with additional information about marriage licences.
 Click Here

 Planning for a Banff Wedding: Arranging for Vendors

 Getting hold of wedding vendors are easy in Banff.
 There are packages available by wedding planners or you can approach hotels who specializes in weddings and related venues.

 - Hotel- Wedding Packages – Hotel companies like Rocky Mountain Chain, Fairmont offers venue for weddings and parties.
 They can arrange for seating and food as per your needs.
 There are wedding consultants available at request as well.
 Some wedding packages also include photography and a “honey-moon suite” after.
-Click this link, to find more of lodges and hotels that offer wedding packages.
+Find more information about lodges and hotels that offer wedding packages here.

 - Wedding Planners: Wedding planners can work wonders on your wedding day.
 Wedding planners will guide you through the legal formalities, arrange for local vendors and can even become your witness to the wedding.
 (You will need 2 witnesses to officiate the marriage)